 Project phases and timeline

 The first phase involves publishing web content.
-Content from three more departments – Office of Workplace Mental Health, Public Service Commission and Service Nova Scotia (more French content) – has moved onto the new site.
+Content from three more departments – Emergency Management Office, Municipal Affairs and Office of the Fire Marshall – has moved onto the new site.

 Government will continue to work on redeveloping transactions (like forms and web applications), documents, charts, visuals and other web assets.
 This first ‘publishing content’ phase includes “starter” web pages for current transactions and documents.
 The information on these pages makes it easy for users to understand where and how they can complete a task.